SAP-samples/teched2025-AD166/README.md

 ## Working with the Code

 Follow these steps to access the working code for any exercise.
-This is useful if you want to skip ahead or jump directly to specific exercises, such as the optional ones.
+This is useful if you want to skip ahead or jump directly to specific exercises.

 1. **Download the repository**
     - Navigate to this GitHub repository